 - SiRNA (small interfering RNA)

 In this process, dsRNA (double-stranded RNA) is split into many smaller siRNAs by the enzyme Dicer and incorporated into RISC (RNA-induced silencing complex, an enzyme complex).
-By means of the contained RNA fragments, RISC binds to DNA (e.g. to gene regions) or to mRNA and can thus “switch them off”.
+Using the RNA fragments it contains, RISC binds to DNA (e.g. to gene regions) or to mRNA and can thus “switch it off”. - SiRNAs are involved in various cell processes and diseases.

 - SnRNA (small nuclear RNA)